 Believe or not, the colors of foods play an important role in bone health, and today, you’ll discover two orange veggies that nourish your bones and more.

 Let’s get started!

 This ancient and alkalizing tuberous root has its origins in Central and South America.
 Even though it is different from the yam, which is indigenous to Africa and Asia, sweet potatoes are often confused with yams.
-That’s because the U.S. Department of Agriculture requires that the labeling of orange sweet potatoes as “yams”, to differentiate them from the lighter-fleshed variety.
+That’s because the U.S. Department of Agriculture requires the labeling of orange sweet potatoes as “yams”, to differentiate them from the lighter-fleshed variety.

 A Great Source of Bone-Healthy Manganese and More

 Sweet potatoes owe their bright orange color to their outstanding content of the antioxidant beta-carotene, which the body converts into Vitamin A. As I write in the Osteoporosis Reversal Program, antioxidants are important to bone health.

 But there’s more to sweet potatoes than antioxidants.
 They are an excellent source of manganese.
 This trace mineral is a Foundation Supplement because it is necessary for the synthesis of connective tissue in both cartilage and bone.